 At Tongue-Tie Dental, we use the LightScalpel CO2 laser to provide lip and tongue-tie releases (frenectomies) to patients of all ages, starting with newborns.
 Our advanced laser vaporizes tissue with incredibly high precision, leaving less adjacent tissue damage compared to other lasers.
 There is usually minimal to no bleeding, unlike when scissors or scalpels are used.

-Dr. Levy collaborates with Connecticut's best IBCLC's (lactation consultants), speech therapists, myofunctional therapists, and bodyworkers to provide the best results and achieve maximum improvement for your child.
+Dr. Levy collaborates with Connecticut and New York's best IBCLC's (lactation consultants), speech therapists, myofunctional therapists, and bodyworkers to provide the best results and achieve maximum improvement for your child.
 A successful tongue-tie release is dependent on many factors, and we want your child to have the best outcome.

-Dr. Jessica Levy is a pediatric dentist, who has been in practice in Fairfield County for over ten years.
+Dr. Jessica Levy is a pediatric dentist, who has been in practice in Westchester and Fairfield Counties for over a decade.
 She is board-certified by the American Board of Pediatric Dentistry, and is confidently able to treat patients from birth to adulthood.
 She graduated from the University at Buffalo School of Dental Medicine, completed a general practice residency heavy on surgical training at Westchester Medical Center, and completed her pediatric dentistry specialty training back in Buffalo.
 She has taken extensive training and continuing education courses in airway, feeding development, and tongue-tie.
 She has completed The Breathe Institute's Breathe Course, the Tongue-Tied Academy, and Tongue-Tied Academy Live Patient Course.
-Her best training in infants and young children has come from her own children- her three-year-old son and five-year-old daughter.
+Her best training in infants and young children has come from her own children- her four-year-old son and six-year-old daughter.

 SIGNS OF TONGUE-TIE

 -Slow or poor weight gain

 -Milk leaks from mouth when eating